 OK, I didn’t do the 500 person Harvard control study.
 Just asked and observed.
 What I’ve noticed about this autonomic response is that when it takes place adjusting the bottom of the ring with the square shank, I’m never aware that I do it.
 I must have more nerve endings on the top of my fingers because when the ring bonks the top of my neighboring finger and I adjust it, I then start to notice it.

-It Takes a Village to Raise Your Ring
+It Takes a Many Options to Excellently Stop Ring Spin

 Keeping your ring centered on your finger and looking beautiful is essential in my world.

-The villagers I rely on to keep my ring in the middle of my finger and looking fantastic are square shanks, hinging shanks, butterfly springs, speed bumps, shoulders, and angels wings.
+The potential solutions I rely on to keep my ring in the middle of my finger and looking fantastic are square shanks, hinging shanks, butterfly springs, speed bumps, shoulders, and angels wings.

 Have you got some villagers to help you with your jewelry?